godot-rust/gdnative-book/src/faq/code.md

 This still needs an extra type `EntityFactory`, however you could reuse that for multiple classes.

-## How can I implement static methods in GDNative?
+## Can I implement static methods in GDNative?

 In GDScript, classes can have static methods.
-However, due to a limitation of GDNative, static methods are not supported in general.
+However, GDNative currently doesn't allow to register static methods from bindings.

 As a work-around, it is possible to use a ZST (zero-sized type):